Burning shoulder pain is a common problem and can be extremely unpleasant.

-Burning pain in the shoulder usually responds well to rest, physical therapy and strengthening exercises – visit the shoulder exercises guide for exercises that can help.
+Burning pain in the shoulder from bursitis or tendonitis usually responds well to rest, physical therapy and strengthening exercises – visit the shoulder exercises guide for exercises that can help.

 There are a few other conditions that can cause burning shoulder pain:

-A condition where a chemical imbalance in the brain and problems in the way the central nervous system processes pain signals lead to widespread aching/burning pain, hypersensitivity, stiffness and fatigue.
-Most commonly affects people between the ages of 30-50.
-Burning shoulder pain from fibromyalgia will usually be accompanied by pain in a number of other joints as well.
+Fibromyalgia is a condition where a chemical imbalance in the brain and problems in the way the central nervous system processes pain signals lead to widespread aching/burning pain, hypersensitivity, stiffness and fatigue.

 If your burning shoulder pain is accompanied by a rash, it may be that you have shingles.
 The pain may be quite intense.
 Only one side of the body will be affected.

 Burning shoulder pain that starts when you wake up may be due to having slept awkwardly.
 One of the shoulder muscles or nerves in the neck may have been irritated causing burning pain in shoulder.
-The pain will usually settle down after a few hours/days – gentle stretching exercises can help – visit the arm stretches section.
+The pain will usually settle down after a few hours/days – gentle stretching exercises can help.

 Delayed onset muscle soreness (DOMS) can cause burning pain in the shoulder.
 If you have suddenly increased you activity level or taken up a new sport, this may be the problem.